elastic/integrations/packages/ded/docs/README.md

 # Data Exfiltration Detection

 The Data Exfiltration Detection (DED) package contains assets for detecting data exfiltration in network and file data.
 This package requires a Platinum subscription.
 Please ensure that you have a Trial or Platinum level subscription installed on your cluster before proceeding.
-This package is licensed under Elastic License v 2.0.
+This package is licensed under [Elastic License 2.0](https://www.elastic.co/licensing/elastic-license).

 ## Configuration